mckennapsean/dissertation/content/03-framework.md

-In order to create a new design process model for data visualization, we utilized our combined experience in visualization design and general design, in addition to terminology and concepts from existing models, as a guide to identify different stages and components of the process.
-As a team, we iteratively codified the different stages performed, goals identified, artifacts created, and methods employed in our own visualization projects.
+In order to create a new design process model for data visualization, we utilized our team's combined experience in visualization design and general design, in addition to terminology and concepts from existing models, as a guide to identify different stages and components of the process.
+As a redesign team, we iteratively codified the different stages performed, goals identified, artifacts created, and methods employed in our own visualization projects.
 As a result, we established a consensus for the terminology and these concepts which comprise the design activity framework.
 Next, we introduce these concepts.